meshula/wrinkles/README.md

     * [x] Add type
     * [ ] Animated parameter for amount [0, 1)
     * [ ] add a boundary to the transition
+* [ ] Currently references.ComposedValueRef.recursively_deinit is doing a lot
+      of heavy lifting.
+This should probably be pushed into schema and made consistent -- Just have deinit() and that be the recursive deinit thing.
+      Children can be copied out and removed using dupe() so simplifying the code would be good
+* [ ] Mapping/Topology inits unnecessarily copy memory (they always dupe
+      argument lists in)
+* [ ] discrete space description
+    * [ ] Clip specification
+    * [ ] description of bounds in either Continuous or Discrete space
+* [ ] build out domain modelling from sketch into serialization
 * [ ] OTIO 2.0 file format
     * [ ] translator python script
     * [ ] don't need a rational time based format anymore